Per-Plex/Battleship/README.md

 For people just wanting to use the command line version you can use any version of Python 3.0+

-For the GUI version you will need python 3.2.X and the necessary dependencies installed
+For the GUI version you will need python 3.2+ and pygame installed installed

 Licensed under MIT